How do I reduce latency on Remote Desktop?

 Method 1.
 Change Remote Desktop Connection settings

-To get the best Remote Desktop performance, following the next steps to change the RDP settings.
+To get the best Remote Desktop performance, follow the next steps to change the RDP settings.

 Step 1.
 Search Remote Desktop Connection in the search bar and open it.
 Then click Show Options.

 Step 2.
 Click Display tab.
-Drag the slider to small size under Display configuration, and select High color (16 bit) under Colors.
+Drag the slider to Small under Display configuration, and select High color (16 bit) under Colors.

 Step 3.
 Go to Local Resources tab, click Settings, tick Do not play, and click OK.
 The Printers option may also cause delays during connection, uncheck Printers unless you must remotely print documents.